 The Bakersfield College Library offers research workshops for students.

 Workshop attendance is on a first-come, first-served basis.
 There is no pre-registration.
 For all workshops, students should form a line outside the door to L217 on the second floor, south side of the library.
-For especially popular workshops (those on Fridays, Saturdays, and those during the last few weeks of workshops), we sometimes have to turn students away, so arrive early to get in line.
+For especially popular workshops (those on Fridays, Saturdays, and those during the last few weeks of workshops), we often have to turn students away and may even begin the workshop early if it has reached capacity, so arrive early to get in line.
 Also, we will tweet if the workshops are full on Friday and Saturday!
 Follow @LibraryatBC on Twitter to get these updates.

 Workshops are one hour in length.